-If you’ve decided to go ahead and find a summer job, once you’ve organised your resume and started applying for jobs, then you’re already doing a great job.
+If you’ve decided to go ahead and find a summer job, once you’ve organised your resume and started applying for jobs, you’re already halfway there.

 There are just one or two other things you might like to organise so that you’ll be ready to start work as soon as you get the call.